akigogikar/LinChat/README.md

 The backend runs on <http://localhost:8000>, the analysis service on <http://localhost:8001> and the frontend on <http://localhost:3000>.

+If `docker-compose` fails to start because port `8000` is already in use, another process or container is listening on that port.
+Stop the conflicting container with `docker ps`/`docker stop` or change the host port mapping in `docker-compose.yml`, for example `- "8080:8000"`.

 ### Prebuilt Images

 Prebuilt containers are available on GHCR so you don't have to build them yourself.